ThreePointFourteenFifteen/Pico/README.md

 For more information see the comments in the Python and MicroPython file.

-If you are on windows, be sure to check the serial post as in the code it's dev/ttyACM0 for a Linux machine.
+If you are on Windows, be sure to check the serial post as in the code it's dev/ttyACM0 for a Linux machine.